 “GRRRR!” said the rat, really quite angrily.
 “You’ve well and truly let us down.
 You might be Speedy by name, but your dead lazy by nature.
 Beaten by a 100 year old slow-coach.
 It’s disgusting, truly disgusting.”

 Only the old fox had a sly grin on his face.

 “Thank you hare,” he said.
 “You’ve proved me right, as I usually am.
 The tortoise plodded in home just over an hour ago.
 It only goes to show that slow and steady always wins the race.”

-And so now you know all about the one and only time that I came less than first in a race.
+So now you know all about the one and only time that I came less than first in a race.
 Of course you shouldn’t go supposing that the tortoise is faster than me.
 It was just a one-off kind of disaster.
-I mean, oversleeping like that, it could have happened to anyone.
-I’m still the fastest creature on the farm – and don’t let any one tell you different.
+I mean, oversleeping like that?
+It could have happened to anyone.
+I’m still the fastest creature on the farm – and don’t let anyone tell you different.

 Well I must dash.
 No time to hang around chatting like this.
 Catch you later!